jethrokuan/braindump/content/posts/spiking_neurons_lit_review.md

 \\(t\\) is defined by its membrane potential \\(u\_{i,t}\\).

-## Long short-term memory and learning-to-learn in networks of spiking neurons ([Bellec et al., n.d.](#orgc951c68)) {#long-short-term-memory-and-learning-to-learn-in-networks-of-spiking-neurons--bellec-et-al-dot-n-dot-d-dot--orgc951c68}
+## Long short-term memory and learning-to-learn in networks of spiking neurons Bellec et al., n.d. {#long-short-term-memory-and-learning-to-learn-in-networks-of-spiking-neurons-bellec-et-al-dot-n-dot-d-dot}

 **Key contribution**: Inclusion of adapting neurons into recurrent SNN models (RSNNs) increases computing and learning capability.
 By using a